Quick Look

 Activity Embedded Assessment

 Recording Design & Data: Have students complete the Design Worksheet as they work through the activity.
-Ensure that each student has a chance to both test their mint-mobiles and to record data.
-Students should each complete their own worksheets.
+Ensure each student has a chance to test their mint-mobiles and record data individually.
+Students should document observations about how changes in mass, ramp angle, or other design choices influence the distance traveled, connecting these to energy conversion, friction, and Newton’s laws of motion.

 Post-Activity Assessment